fabiommendes/sidekick/README.rst

 **Explanation**

-The fist line in the sieve function uses :func:`uncons` to extract the first element and return an iterator over the remaining ones.
+The fist line in the sieve function uses ``uncons`` to extract the first element and return an iterator over the remaining ones.
 As we described before, the first element is a prime, so we just yield it.
 The last line of the function applies the sieve to a sequence that excludes every multiple of p.

 Finally, we call sieve with the numbers ``2, 3, ...``.
-The numbers are created by the special object :class:`N`, specialized in creating numeric sequences.
+The numbers are created by the special object `N`, specialized in creating numeric sequences.
 It is very flexible, and in the example above it creates natural numbers starting from 2 and proceed indefinitely in steps of 1.
 In fact, we could easily make our code operate twice as fast simply